pywbem/pywbem/docs/appendix.rst

       :class:`py3:bytes` in Python 3).
 Unless otherwise
       indicated, byte strings in pywbem are always UTF-8 encoded.

+   connection id
+      a string (:term:`string`) that uniquely identifies each :class:`pywbem.WBEMConnection` object created.
+The connection id is immutable and is accessible from
+      :attr:`pywbem.WBEMConnection.conn_id`.
+It is included in of each log record created for pywbem log output and may be used to correlate pywbem log records for a single connection.

    number
       one of the number types :class:`py:int`, :class:`py2:long` (Python 2
       only), or :class:`py:float`.